Jamaica

 TAJ also continues to enhance electronic/online platforms and processes.

-In December 2020, Jamaica passed legislation to support the implementation of the Common Reporting Standard (CRS).
+Note that Jamaica has passed legislation to support the implementation of the Common Reporting Standard (CRS).